Hip Preservation Surgery

 Your hip is a ball-and-socket joint.
 The ball at the top of your thigh bone, or femur, fits into a socket in your pelvis called the acetabulum.
 Hip dysplasia occurs when the socket doesn’t adequately cover the ball.
 This may be because the socket is too small or shallow, isn’t positioned correctly, or both.

-Hip impingement (also called femoroacetabular impingement, or FAI) is when normal movement results in abnormal contact between the ball and socket of your hip joint.
+Hip impingement (also called femoroacetabular impingement, or FAI) occurs when normal movement results in abnormal contact between the ball and socket of your hip joint.
 Typically, this happens when the socket, ball, or both have an irregular shape.
-The result is wear of your hip joint.
+The resulting shape mismatch between the ball and socket causes wear of your hip joint.

 Labral Tears

 In both hip dysplasia and hip impingement, some of the earliest symptoms are caused by irritation or tearing of the hip labrum, a type of cartilage that lines the rim of the hip socket.
-A hip labrum tear is nearly always the result of an underlying condition, so merely treating the labral tear makes it likely your hip pain will eventually return.
-Over time, untreated hip dysplasia or hip impingement can lead to arthritis and eventually hip replacement surgery.
+A hip labrum tear is nearly always the result of an underlying condition.
+It is important that the treatment of your torn labrum also includes identifying and treating the underlying condition to fully restore function and minimize the risk of the injury recurring.
+Over time, untreated hip dysplasia or hip impingement can lead to arthritis and, eventually, hip replacement surgery.

 Avascular Necrosis